Alex-Oz-157/my-portfolio-react/README.md

 https://github.com/Alex-Oz-157/my-portfolio

-And I sealed it using REACT and SAS which lead to the last version your are about to visit.
+And I sealed it using REACT and SASS which lead to the last version your are about to visit.

 # Getting Started with Create React App